Camp St. Malo History

-The Archdiocese of Denver recently announced plans to preserve the beauty and rich history of Chapel on the Rock, the Pope Saint John Paul II trail and a new visitor and heritage center.
+The Archdiocese of Denver recently concluded a restoration project to preserve the beauty and rich history of Chapel on the Rock, the Pope Saint John Paul II trail and a new visitor and heritage center.